🎧 LISTEN TO THIS ARTICLE

 The Numbers Don't Add Up

-Here's the core tension.
-SWE-Bench Verified scores have been climbing steadily through 2025 and into 2026, with frontier models now clearing 70%+ on the automated grader.
-But a March 2026 METR study found that roughly half of test-passing PRs written by AI agents wouldn't actually be merged by repository maintainers.
-The gap between the automated grader and real maintainer merge decisions was 24 percentage points.
-Agents are passing tests.
-They're not writing code humans would ship.
+The clearest example is coding.
+SWE-Bench Verified measures whether generated changes pass an automated grader.
+That matters, but it is not the same as production readiness.
+A March 2026 METR study found that roughly half of test-passing PRs written by AI agents would not actually be merged by repository maintainers.
+The gap between the automated grader and real maintainer decisions was 24 percentage points.

 Meanwhile, MCP-Universe benchmarks show single-model architectures averaging just 23% success rates on real tool-use tasks.
 Even the best-performing model managed only 43.7%.
-These aren't cherry-picked failure cases.
-They're aggregate scores across standardized tool integrations.
+This is the same pattern in a different setting: agents can complete benchmark-shaped tasks more often than they can handle messy tool work reliably.

-Gartner projects that over 40% of agentic AI projects will be canceled by end of 2027, citing escalating costs and inadequate risk controls.
-The market is spending more and trusting less.
+The business signal points the same way.
+Gartner projects that over 40% of agentic AI projects will be cancelled by the end of 2027, citing escalating costs and inadequate risk controls.
+The market is not rejecting agents because they are useless.
+It is discovering that usefulness and dependability are not the same thing.

 Why Capability Makes Things Worse

+The mechanism is not mysterious: more capable agents try more paths.
 A February 2026 paper, "Capable but Unreliable", tested 22 frontier models across 108 real-world tool-use tasks with three independent runs each.
-The finding: 22.5% of model-task pairs showed mixed outcomes across runs.
-Same model, same task, different results.
-The models could solve these problems.
-They just couldn't do it consistently.
+It found that 22.5% of model-task pairs produced mixed outcomes across runs.
+Same model, same task, different result.
+The models could often solve the problem, but they could not do it consistently.

 The cause is what the researchers call "canonical path deviation."
 Every tool-use task has an optimal sequence of operations.
 More capable models have access to more tools and more strategies, which means more opportunities to drift off the solution path.
 Stochastic sampling alone causes failures that have nothing to do with capability gaps.